 Our strong Christian ethos is promoted and reflected in our Values Education, RE and PHSE programmes.
-Children enjoy 'learning about' and 'learning from' our values of the month, interactive bible stoires and PHSE themes of the term.
+Children enjoy 'learning about' and 'learning from' our values of the month, interactive Bible stoires and PHSE themes of the term.

 Collective worship that is Christian-based is central to the life of our school.
 A daily assembly is held either as a whole school or in Key Stages and gives us the special time in which to celebrate achievement and share good work.
 'Stars of the Week' are awarded to for effort and pupils receive gold leaves to place on our golden tree.
-Parents are regularly invited to join us and Nicky, our local vicar, leads assembly once a week.
+Parents are regularly invited to join us and Mandy, our local vicar, leads assembly once a week.

 The impact of daily Collective Worship is immediate in terms of involvement and enjoyment at the time, but there is a longer term impact that is seen in children’s attitudes and behaviour.